 ...and 4 campuses throughout the city

 - The First Campus located in Kraków’s old town, with two most significant buildings: Collegium Novum and Collegium Maius;

 Facilities of the Faculties: Law and Administration, Philosophy, Polish Studies, Medicine, Health Sciences.

-- The Second Campus with Jagiellonian Library, Auditorium Maximum
+- The Second Campus with the Jagiellonian Library and the Auditorium Maximum;

-Faculty of Pharmacy, University Hospital, Children’s University Hospital.
+Faculty of Pharmacy, the University Hospital, University Children's Hospital.

 Promoting interdisciplinarity and internationalisation, JU has been involved in various international co-operation activities: research and educational projects, faculty and student exchange within bilateral agreements, Erasmus+Programme, SYLFF, summer schools, networks, innovation and technology transfer as well as diverse scholarship schemes.

-The Jagiellonian University is an active participant of many international networks, such as:
+The Jagiellonian University is an active participant of many international co-operation networks, such as: